nnhjy/Spine-Samples/Readme.md

     ```console
     pip install git+https://github.com/spine-tools/spinetoolbox-dev
     ```
-    Update package: reinstall the package with the same command.
+    Update package to the latest commit: reinstall the package using the same command.

 ### 2. Conda environment for spine development
 - prequisites: